Vyral/Gene_Agustin_Blog/_drafts/2016-11-08-a-valuable-new-real-estate-resource-for-you.md

 {% include youtube.html %}

-I'd like to welcome you to my new YouTube Channel.
+I'd like to welcome you to our new YouTube Channel.

 On our channel, we will be sharing our real estate & mortgage expertise with you.
 There are tips for both buyers and sellers in the real estate market, as well as updates on what's happening in our local market.&nbsp;